aio-libs/aiohttp/docs/web_advanced.rst

 code might fetch data from a database or other web resource, the fetching is potentially slow.

-Canceling this fetch is a good idea: the client dropped the connection already, so there is no reason to waste time and resources (memory etc) by getting data from a DB without any chance to send it back to the client.
+Cancelling this fetch is a good idea: the client dropped the connection already, so there is no reason to waste time and resources (memory etc) by getting data from a DB without any chance to send it back to the client.